 Step 2: Apply Screen Size Visibility Controls

 Now that we have identified the blocks that need to be dynamic, we can proceed with applying visibility conditions to each blocks.
-We will be using the Screen Size control, which is a available for free in the core Block Visibility plugin.
+We will be using the Screen Size control, which is available for free in the core Block Visibility plugin.

 Start by selecting the first Spacer block.
 Navigate to the Visibility panel in the Settings Sidebar.
 Ensure that the Screen Size control is enabled.
 Then simply enable “Hide on mobile”.

 Repeat this step for the Cover block and the second Spacer block.
-Update the page and the those blocks will now be hidden on all mobile devices!
+Update the page and those blocks will now be hidden on all mobile devices!

 Step 3: Modify Plugin Settings to Match Theme (Optional)

-By default, Block Visibility provides default CSS breakpoints which power the Screen Size control.
+By default, Block Visibility provides default CSS breakpoints that power the Screen Size control.
 Breakpoints specify in pixels the minimum screen size for tablet devices and the minimum size for desktops.
 While the defaults will likely work for most users, you can modify these breakpoints in the Plugin Settings to better match your current theme.

-A detailed overview of the Screen Size control settings is available in the Knowledge Base, but here is screenshot of the available options.
+A detailed overview of the Screen Size control settings is available in the Knowledge Base, but here is a screenshot of the available options.
 The video tutorial above also walks through the available functionality.

 We hope this article has shown you just how easy it is to show/hide any WordPress block based on screen size using the Block Visibility plugin.
 If you haven’t already, download the plugin for free on WordPress.org.